Exanlv/discord-color-inject/readme.md

 1. Clone this repository
 2. `npm install`

+Note: If you let discord startup with your system, you will need to "start" the apps manually after a boot for the inject to occur

 ### Linux
 This'll show you how to modify your .desktop file for discord to make the inject launch alongside discord and open up the remote debugging port for chromium